LiskArchive/lisk-sdk/README.md

 1. The Lisk configuration is managed under different folder structures.
 2. Root folder for all configuration is `./config/`.
-3. Default configuration file that used as base is `config/default/config.json`
+3. The default configuration file that used as a base is `config/default/config.json`
 4. You can find network specific configurations under `config/<network>/config.json`
-5. Don't override any value in above mentioned files if you need custom configuration.
+5. Don't override any value in files mentioned above if you need custom configuration.
 6. Create your own `json` file and pass it as command line options `-c` or `LISK_CONFIG_FILE`
-7. Configurations will be loaded in following order, lowest in the list have highest priority:
+7. Configurations will be loaded in the following order, lowest in the list has the highest priority:
    * Default configuration file
    * Network specific configuration file
-   * Custom configuration file (if specified by user)
+   * Custom configuration file (if specified by the user)
    * Command line configurations, specified as command `flags` or `env` variables
 8. Any config option of array type gets completely overridden.
 If you specify one peer at `peers.list` in your custom config file, it will replace every default peer for the network.
 9. For development use `devnet` as the network option.